Anthropogenic

 3.2.7 Cosmogenic Produced Radioisotopes

-4.1 General View of Cf & Pu Production and Decay
+4.1 General View of Cf & Pu Production & Decay

 4.2 Decay Details of Actinites & Transuranics